Wale (rapper): 2007–2009: National attention and major label signing

 On June 19, 2009, Wale released his fifth mixtape, Back to the Feature, on which eleven of the tracks were produced by 9th Wonder, with contributions also coming from Mark Ronson and others.
-The album's title, a play off the name of the movie Back to the Future, referred to the fact that a lengthy list of rappers joined Wale on the songs, including K'naan, Tamere Guess, Talib Kweli, Joell Ortiz, Beanie Sigel, Currensy, J. Cole, and Bun B. The mixtape received positive reviews from Vibe magazine and website Pitchfork Media, but Colin McGowan of Cokemachineglow commented that it represented neither "a step forward or back [for the artist] so much as shouting-in-place."
+The album's title, a play off the name of the movie Back to the Future, referred to the fact that a lengthy list of rappers joined Wale on the songs, including K'naan, Tamere Guess, Talib Kweli, Joell Ortiz, Beanie Sigel, Currensy, J. Cole, and Bun B. The mixtape received positive reviews from Vibe magazine and website Pitchfork, but Colin McGowan of Cokemachineglow commented that it represented neither "a step forward or back [for the artist] so much as shouting-in-place."

 Wale did a guest performance on "Change", a song by the Australian singer-songwriter Daniel Merriweather.
 It was written by Merriweather and Andrew Wyatt and produced by Mark Ronson.
 It was released on January 30, 2009, in the United States and Canada, and February 2, 2009, in the UK (where the song peaked at no.8).
 The song is included on Merriweather's album Love & War.

 On September 13, Wale and the DC-based musicians of UCB (Uncalled 4 Band) served as the official house band for the 2009 MTV Video Music Awards.